actionhero/actionhero/docs/docs/servers/web.md

 }
 {% endhighlight %}

-The `api.config.servers.web.rootEndpointType` is "file" which means that the routes you are making are active only under the `/api` path.
+If the `api.config.servers.web.rootEndpointType` is `"file"` which means that the routes you are making are active only under the `/api` path.
 If you wanted the route example to become  `server.com/stuff/statusPage`, you would need to change `api.config.servers.web.rootEndpointType` to be 'api'.
 Note that making this change doesn't stop `server.com/api/stuff/statusPage` from working as well, as you still have `api.config.servers.web.urlPathForActions` set to be 'api', so both will continue to work.

 For a route to match, all params must be satisfied.
-So, if you expect a route to provide `api/:a/:b/:c` and the request is only for `api/:a/:c`, the route won't match (save some fancy regexp).
+So, if you expect a route to provide `api/:a/:b/:c` and the request is only for `api/:a/:c`, the route won't match.
 This holds for any variable, including `:apiVersion`.
 If you want to match both with and without apiVersion, just define the rote 2x, IE:

 {% highlight javascript %}
 exports.default = function(api) {